thomasfricke/sage-markov/README.md

 # Markov
-Markov is an optimized simulation tool written in C for arbitrary Reaction-Diffusion-Systems (RDS).
+Markov is an optimized simulation algorithm written in C for arbitrary Reaction-Diffusion-Systems (RDS).

 It simulates the Gillespie algorithm in the thermodynamical limit,